adamhollett/jekyll-and-slide/README.md

 If you want to use more complicated reveal.js features like fragments, you can just switch to HTML.

-### Title slide

-By default, the first slide in a slideshow displays the slideshow title, URL, and description.
-You can disable this by editing `_layouts/slides.html`.

 ## Options

 You can customize Jekyll and Slide in a few ways: